irsbugs/pygubu-arrays/README.md

-# pygubu-arrays
+# Pygubu-arrays

-Manually add a label array to a pygubu designer created tkinter application
+* Manually add a label array to a Pygubu Designer created tkinter application.
+* Create class-wide instance variables for tkinter widgets.